|The Write Place: Guides for Writing and Grammar .............................Home|

 present your support?
 One answer to this question is to "DIVIDE UP

-Dividing up the proof, then, will define your body paragraphs and help you know when to begin a new paragraph: each paragraph in the body of the essay will contain one main support for your point.
+Dividing up the proof, then, will define your body paragraphs and help you know when to begin a new paragraph: each paragraph in the body of the essay will contain one primary support for your point.
 Paragraphs spacially signify the key parts of your support.
-In the case of an argument/persuasion essay, these main supports would be REASONS.
-That means each body paragraph will present one main REASON for why you believe your thesis (or position on the issue).
-A Process Analysis essay might be organized by key steps or phases in the process.
-A Cause and Effect essay might "divide up the proof" by devoting a separate paragraph to each main cause or each main effect.

 Other Considerations for Organization